PelionIoT/meta-pelion-edge/README.md

 * Provision your build with a Pelion Cloud developer certificate if you are building for [Pelion Cloud developer mode](https://cloud.mbed.com/docs/current/connecting/provisioning-development-devices.html).
 Copy your Pelion Cloud credentials file to `recipes-wigwag/mbed-edge-core/files/`

+* Obtain a copy of the certificate authority x509 certificate used for authenticated upgrades.
+Copy the certificate to recipes-core/ww-console-image-initramfs-init/files/upgradeCA.cert

 * build the image

 The most up to date instructions on getting the Docker container started are in the README.md of wigwag-build-env.
 For convenience, below is a copy (as of Feb 8th 2019) of the relevant part.